microsoft/DirectXTK/Readme.txt

     /NoPremultiply
         By default, font textures use premultiplied alpha format.
-Pass this flag if you want interpolative alpha instead.
+Pass this flag if you want interpolative/straight alpha instead.

     /DebugOutputSpriteSheet:<filename>
         Dumps the generated texture to a bitmap file (useful when debugging the